ChrisKoivu/Now-Loading-VMS/README.md

 Build database by entering "php artisan migrate"

+# Seeding the Database
-Seed status table by entering "php artisan db:seed"
+Seed status table by entering: php artisan db:seed
+Seed Volunteer database tables and relations by entering: php artisan db:seed --class=VolunteersTableSeeder

 # Where to find the Model, View, and Controller files
 * Controllers are stored in app/Http/Controllers